2016 scholarship winners (and David Eagleman)

 , are available to participating students.
 We distributed $20,000 in scholarship awards in 2014 and hope to match that for 2015.
 Scholarships are not limited to continued enrollment at MCC.
 However, only currently enrolled students at MCC are eligible to receive a scholarship (students who are enrolled in the fall 2014 semester but not spring 2015 will still be eligible for 2015).
 Additional awards other than scholarships were available in 2014 and might also continue to be available.

 In addition to the judged distribution of scholarship awards, this year we had two $250 awards for the most popular student presentations (as voted by attendees), one for Brighton and one for Damon presentations.
 Winners (2014) were Andrea Erazo Espinoza and Ebony McLarty, respectively.

-Student presentations eligible for scholarship awards will be judged on the following criteria: The presentation's originality and creativity.
+Student presentations eligible for scholarship awards have been previously judged on the following criteria: The presentation's originality and creativity.